MatejGomboc/gas-cloud-physics-toy-model/README.md

 | 90% | ~3,470 K |
 | 99% | ~3,660 K |

-The transition from 10% to 90% ionization happens over just **~430 K** — a 14% change in temperature!
+The transition from 10% to 90% ionisation happens over just **~430 K** — a 14% change in temperature!

 This sharpness comes from the exponential Boltzmann factor:
 $$x_{ion} \propto \exp\left(-\frac{158,000\text{ K}}{T}\right)$$